aws-samples/awsome-distributed-training/3.test_cases/10.FSDP/README.md

 sbatch 1.distributed_training.sbatch
 ```

 You'll find a new file in the FSDP directory of the form `slurm-[job-number].out`.
 This will be continuously updated with your training logs.
-Don't be worried if you see a long stream of NCCL logs (we prefer to use verbose logging).
+Don't be worried if you see a long stream of NCCL logs (we prefer to use `NCCL_DEBUG=INFO` for verbose logging).
 After about a minute, you should see your model training, with an output similar to below.

 ```
 + TORCHRUN=./pt_fsdp/bin/torchrun